 Kawaguchiko (or lake Kawaguchi), Saiko, Yamanakako, Shojiko, and Motosuko are the five lakes, each of them offering unforgettable views and outdoor activities.
 Some of them include fishing, hiking, camping and anything that can come to your mind – nature has no limits.
 Most hotels in the area are located close to the lakes too.

-- Take the JR Chuo Line from Shinjuku Station (Tokyo) to Otsuki Station (covered by JR)
+- Take the JR Chuo Line from Shinjuku Station (Tokyo) to Otsuki Station (Azusa trains, covered by the JR Pass).

-- Once at Otsuki, take Fujikyu Railway to Kawaguchiko Station (not covered by JR)
+- Once at Otsuki, take Fujikyu Railway to Kawaguchiko Station (not covered by the JR Pass).

 How to get from Kyoto and Osaka to Hakone